Lambda-Labs-Weedmaps-1/Supp2U/README.md

 <pre>If a valid customer_id is in the params it returns that customer's active cart, else it returns all of the carts in the db.</pre>

 #### create -->
-<pre>Returns the customer's active cart, or create's a new active cart if they do not have one.</pre>
+<pre>Returns the customer's active cart, or creates a new active cart if they do not have one.</pre>

 #### show -->
 <pre>Returns a cart based on the provided ID.</pre>